davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 When you install this software on your own website, you have greater freedom to install other plugins or themes, including those of your own design.
 However, you must also take more responsibility for providing your own technical support and solving problems such as spam filters blocking email notifications.

-The toastmost.org service is supported by sponsorships.
+The toastmost.org service is supported by subscriptions from member clubs.

 == Screenshots ==